Python-PyQt/PyQt6-Docs/descriptions/QtBluetooth/QBluetoothSocket-c.rst

 **Note:** :sip:ref:`~PyQt6.QtBluetooth.QBluetoothSocket` does not support synchronous read and write operations.
 Functions such as waitForReadyRead() and waitForBytesWritten() are not implemented.
 I/O operations should be performed using readyRead(), read() and write().

 On iOS, this class cannot be used because the platform does not expose an API which may permit access to :sip:ref:`~PyQt6.QtBluetooth.QBluetoothSocket` related features.

+**Note:** On macOS Monterey (12) the socket data flow is paused when a modal dialogue is executing, or an event tracking mode is entered (for example by long-pressing a Window close button).
+This may change in the future releases of macOS.